izderadicka/audioserve/README.md

 Recently better support for .m4b (one file with chapters metadata) and similar was added.
 Such file is presented as a folder, which contains chapters.
 Also long audiofile without chapters meta, can be split into equaly sized parts/chapters (this has a slight disadvantage as split can be in middle of word).
 To enable later use `--chapters-from-duration` to set a limit, from which it should be used, and `chapters-duration` to set a duration of a part.
 Also for large files, which do not have chapters metadata, you can easily supply them in a separate file, with same name as the audio file but with additional extenssion `.chapters` - so it looks like `your_audiobook.mp3.chapters`.
 This file is simple CSV file (with header), where first column is chapter title, second is chapter start time, third (and last) is the chapter end time.
 Time is either in seconds (like `23.836`) or in `HH:MM:SS.mmm` format (like `02:35:23.386`).

 There are some small glitches with this approach - search still works on directories only and cover and description metadata are yet not working (plan is to extract them from the audio file metadata).
 Apart of that chapters behaves like other audio files - can be transcoded to lower bitrates, seeked within etc.
-Also beware that web client will often load same part of chapter again if you're seeking within it (especially Firefox with m4b), so it's definitelly not bandwidth optimal (similar issue appears when often seeking in trancoded file).
+Also beware that web client will often load same part of chapter again if you're seeking within it (especially Firefox with m4b), so it's definitely not bandwidth optimal (similar issue appears when often seeking in transcoded file).

 Sharing playback positions between clients
 -----------------------------------------